Black Butte

 The first fire lookout tower that you will see on your left is the 62-foot tall tower that was built in 1995.
 It replaced the 82-foot tower that was there previously which was constructed in 1934. |

 The old one room cabin that used to sit in a meadow below the summit to the west was burned down by the Forest Service in 2016.
-This is where the seasonal Forest Service staff would live when they would keep an eye out for fires.
+This is where the seasonal Forest Service staff would live when they kept an eye out for fires.
 With all of the new satellite technology and airplanes doing most of the work now, fire lookouts are not used much anymore in Oregon.

 Directions: